KaiosGit/Achaea/README.md

 MONKPK : Enables or Disables the Punch or Kick alias, depending on which one happens to be enabled at the time.

 MONKCOMBOS : Use this alias to make changes to the numkey tables without the need to restart your session but remember to replace those changes in the onLoad as well.

+MONKLOAD : Runs the "onLoad" function for this package, reloading the settings without the need for a session restart.

 To-do List